 Graphite vs Grafana: Querying and Visualizations

-When it comes to integrations, no tool can compete with open grafana.
+When it comes to integrations, no tool can compete with open Grafana.
 The list of data sources, applications, and visualizations that Grafana Labs officially supports is long, and the community keeps adding more to it.
 The data source list contains relational databases, cloud providers, and other monitoring systems.
-Integrated applications like Kubernetes, Cloudflare, and worldPing make it easy to visualize your app’s data in OSS grafana.
+Integrated applications like Kubernetes, Cloudflare, and worldPing make it easy to visualize your app’s data in Grafana.

 Graphite also has a long list of integrations for the collection, monitoring, and forwarding of data, but the tools are not always the newest.
 In some cases, they address the needs of only a specific software stack.

 Graphite doesn’t come with an out of the box alerting solution.
 However, open-source tools like Graphite-beacon and Graphite-alerts allow you to generate alerts for Graphite thresholds.
 Graphite also has integrations with other tools that allow you to create alerts on Graphite events.

 Grafana has a built-in alert module which allows you to create alerts that communicate with collaboration and on-call management tools.
 Below is an example of what Grafana’s alert module looks like: